 Some of the interventions that have occurred have themselves been extremely invasive and had a significant effect on those who experienced them.
-An example cited was vaginal dilation.101 sometimes for student training and sometimes in front of several people (concurrently or sequentially), displaying a lack of sensitivity.
-102 For instance, one individual described how 'lots of men would look between my legs, put their fingers in my vagina, and talk about how abnormal I was'.
-103 Another, in describing their experience of being examined, stated:
+An example cited was vaginal dilation.

+A number of people told the Commission that they had experienced repeated invasive examinations, sometimes for student training and sometimes in front of several people (concurrently or sequentially), displaying a lack of sensitivity.
+For instance, one individual described how 'lots of men would look between my legs, put their fingers in my vagina, and talk about how abnormal I was'.
+Another, in describing their experience of being examined, stated: